-Truly bliss in a bite, these chocolate peanut butter healthy no bake cookies are made with coconut oil and naturally sweetened with maple syrup.
-A fan favorite!
+Truly bliss in a bite, these healthy no bake cookies are made with chocolate and peanut butter.
+Easy and delicious, they are an all-time fan favorite!

 How to make no bake cookies

 Here’s our take on chocolate peanut butter no bake cookies, inspired by a sweet visit from our dear friend Ashlae of Oh Ladycakes.
 Our version features a soft peanut buttery drizzle topping, so they’re almost an inside-out peanut butter cup.
 Made with maple syrup, coconut oil, and oats, they’re all natural and a play on a healthy no bake cookie.
 Even better, make the mini version for a smaller serving size.

 They’re also naturally sweet, vegan, gluten-free, and dairy-free, and while all those adjectives might sound alarming, the taste is just plain bliss.
 We just served them as a sweet treat at the end of a meal, and when asked how they tasted, our guest pronounced “heaven”.
 True story, and even without coercion!

 We created this chocolate peanut butter no bake cookies recipe for our favorite family-owned maple syrup company, Roxbury Mountain Maple.
 Maple syrup is our current natural sweetener of choice, so to work with a family business who’ve devoted their lives to high quality maple products is a dream.
 Roxbury has just received their organic certification (hooray!), which is a big deal for a small business.